aziza6003/abdulaziz/README.md

 The Challenges that I have found was the fact that I had to work on this project during a very though times.
 It was very hard for me to work on my project that I have originally choose.
-I hade no choose but to change the topic, I had no where to work, and so much is going on to in my place concentrate.
+I hade no choose but to change the topic, I had no where to work, and so much is going on to in my place And very hard to concentrate.

-To reproduce this project, it is very simple as I have provided links to the videos that helped me.
+To reproduce this project:

+It is very simple as I have provided links to the videos that helped me.
 You can us any language you like.